juarezr/solrcopy/README.md

 Bellow some tricks for dealing with such cores:

 1. For reducing time, you can use the switches `--readers`  and `--writers` for executing operations in parallel.
-2. When the number of docs to extract is huge, `backup` subcommand tend to slow as times goes and eventualy fails.
+2. When the number of docs to extract is huge, `backup` subcommand tend to slow as times goes and eventually fails.
 This is because Solr is suffers to get docs batches with hight skip/start parameters.
 For dealing with this:
    1. Use the parameters `--iterate-by`n `between` and `--step`for iterating through parameter `--query` with variables `{begin}` and `{end}`.
    2. This way it will iterate and restrict by hour, day, range the docs being downloaded.
    3. For example: `--query 'date:[{begin} TO {end}]' --iterate-by day --between '2020-04-01' '2020-04-30T23:59:59'`